Best Alcohol To Drink With A Stoma (ostomy)

 Here are some additional details about alcohol consumption with an ostomy:

 1. Dehydration: As mentioned, alcohol can dehydrate the body, and ostomy patients may be at increased risk of dehydration due to changes in their digestive system.
 When the large intestine is removed or bypassed, the colon is no longer available to absorb water from digested food.
 Therefore, it's important for ostomy patients to drink plenty of water and stay hydrated while consuming alcohol.
-In addition, it's important to remember that some types of alcoholic beverages, such as beer or wine, may contain a lot of sugar, which can contribute to dehydration.
+In addition, some types of alcoholic beverages, such as beer or wine, may contain a lot of sugar, which can contribute to dehydration.

 2. Irritation around the stoma: Some types of alcohol may cause digestive issues or irritation around the stoma, which can be uncomfortable or even painful.
 For example, carbonated drinks or sugary drinks can cause bloating or gas, which may be especially uncomfortable for ostomy patients.
 In addition, some people may find that certain types of alcohol, such as beer or dark liquors, are more likely to cause irritation around the stoma.
 It's important to pay attention to how your body reacts to different types of alcohol and avoid those that cause discomfort.